BBN-Q/libaps2/doc/installation.rst

 with any software that can call a C-API DLL.
 To use the MATLAB driver, simply add the path of the unzipped driver to your MATLAB path.

-Once the APS2 has been powered on, the user must assign static IP addresses to each module.
-By default, the APS2 modules will have addresses on the 192.168.5.X subnet.
-The ``enumerate()`` method in libaps2 may be used to find APS2 modules on your current subnet.
-Another method, ``set_ip_addr()`` may be used to program new IP addresses.
-Since the APS2 modules will respond to any valid packet on its port, we recommend placing the APS2 system on a private network, or behind a firewall.

 The BBN APS2 has advanced sequencing capabilities.
 Fully taking advantage of these capabilities may require use of higher-level languages which can be 'compiled down' into sequence instructions.
 BBN has produced one such